-We use MailChimp to provide our email newsletter.
-By subscribing to receive the Commissioner's monthly email update you acknowledge that the information you provide will be transferred to MailChimp for processing in accordance with its Privacy Policy and Terms.
+We use MailChimp to provide both the Rural Watch and Business Watch email newsletters.
+By subscribing to receive the updates, you acknowledge that the information you provide will be transferred to MailChimp for processing in accordance with its Privacy Policy and Terms.